RafaySystems/terraform-provider-rafay/docs/resources/environment.md

 ***Optional***

 - `restricted_values` (List of String) If the override type is restricted, values it is restricted to
-- `type` (String) Specify the type of ovverride this variable supports
+- `type` (String) Specify the type of override this variable supports, Available types are allowed, notallowed, restricted